How Much Is My Life Insurance Policy Worth?

 The secondary market for life insurance gives policyholders the opportunity to liquidate their coverage for far more than the policy’s cash surrender value.
 That’s why it’s appropriate to advise your clients about the secondary market for life insurance — particularly when they’re already questioning the usefulness of their policy going forward.
 An insured who no longer wants or needs the coverage is an ideal candidate for a life or viatical settlement.

-Once you refer your client to the broker or life settlement company, they’ll manage the process of underwriting the policy and setting up the auction.
-The broker will negotiate and collect bids, and then present those bids to your client.
+Once you refer your client to the life settlement company, they’ll manage the process of underwriting the policy and gathering offers to purchase the policy.
+The company will present the most suitable offer to your client.
 If your client accepts an offer, all parties involved complete the closing paperwork.
-Your client then receives the cash payment, less the broker’s commission and any escrow and other service fees.
+Your client then receives the cash payment, and the transaction is complete.

 Benefits of selling a life insurance policy on the secondary market